The Team

 Yehuda Bergstein

 I obtained my B.Sc in Biotechnology from TAU in 2022.
-Currently I am an M.Sc. student in the Neurobiology and Behavioral Neuroscience track, participating in a joint project in Prof. Tom Schonberg and Prof. Pablo Blinder's laboratories, involving the study of exploratory and learning behaviors.
-Our study is being conducted through the utilisation of a large spatial task (i.e maze) with humans and mice.
+Finished my M.Sc in the Neurobiology and Behavioral Neuroscience track, participating in a joint project in Prof. Tom Schonberg and Prof. Pablo Blinder's laboratories, involving the study of exploratory and learning behaviors.
+Our study is being conducted through the utilization of a large spatial task (i.e maze) with humans and mice.